Deskera/Developer-Documentation/README.md

 ### Installation
 #### Requirement
-* Node.js version >= 10.9.0 or above (which can be checked by running node -v).
-You can use nvm for managing multiple Node versions on a single machine installed
+* Node.js version >= 10.9.0 or above (which can be checked by running `node -v`).
+You may use `nvm` for managing multiple Node versions on a single machine installed
-* Yarn version >= 1.5 (which can be checked by running yarn version).
-Yarn is a performant package manager for JavaScript and replaces the npm client.
-It is not strictly necessary but highly encouraged.
+* (Optional) Yarn version >= 1.5 (which can be checked by running `yarn version`).
+Yarn is a performant package manager for JavaScript and can be used in place of npm.

 #### Run Developer Document
-you can run a local development server that will serve developer documentation on your local environment
+You may run a local development server that will serve developer documentation on your local environment
 ##### Node

 ```